hackathon-bluetron/kubernetes-workflow-engine/README.md

 ```

-a. login the url here "http://169.51.204.19:30777/"
+A. login the url here "http://169.51.204.19:30777/"

-b. click on kubernetes cluster "local cluster"
+B. click on kubernetes cluster "local cluster"

-c. click on Resource pool & select "bluetron" Resource pool
+C. click on Resource pool & select "bluetron" Resource pool

-d.
-Click on "bluetron-financial-finalizer" or "bluetron-financial-processor" Application
+D. Click on "bluetron-financial-finalizer" or "bluetron-financial-processor" Application

-e.
-Scroll down to find out the running pods.
+E. Scroll down to find out the running pods.

-f.
-Click on "Console" in bottom right corner.
+F. Click on "Console" in bottom right corner.

-g.
-In console command type "/bin/bash" and connect.
+G. In console command type "/bin/bash" and connect.

-h.
-This is a virtual console to the running pods in the bluetron namespace aka Resource pool.
+H. This is a virtual console to the running pods in the bluetron namespace aka Resource pool.

 I. The pod is already attached with Shared PVC at mount point /mnt/data.